How to Choose the Right Espresso Machines

 Too bitter?
 Grind slightly coarser.

-If your espresso tastes harsh, burnt, or extremely bitter, it’s often a sign of over-extraction — the water spent too long in contact with the coffee and pulled out unpleasant flavors.
-To adjust:
+If your espresso tastes harsh, burnt, or extremely bitter, it’s usually a sign of over-extraction — the water stayed in contact with the coffee for too long, providing unpleasant flavors.

 - Grind a little coarser so the particles are larger